Symptoms |

 |

-- Prevent moisture in the bottle by always Using Bloxygen® before closing the cap of the bottle.
+- Prevent moisture in the bottle by always using Bloxygen® before closing the cap on the bottle.

 - Never use a wood stir stick to mix this product.